appbaseio/Docs/content/docs/interactive/javascript.md

 ## Index Data

-Let's add some data in our dataset.
+Let's add some data to our dataset.
 We'll make a simple JSON object with some housing data and pass it with the [`index()`](http://localhost:8000/javascript/api-reference.html#index) method which writes a data object at a given [`type`](https://docs.appbase.io/concepts/datamodel.html#type) and `id` location, or replaces if an object already exists.

 <br/>